17 July 2021

 The course consists of two seperate modules.
 First, an online module is provided that is focused on the basic biopsychological mechanisms of acute and chronic pain.
 The online course is designed around an actual client and will take you through the following subjects: neurophysiology, clinical reasoning, education, behavioral change and many more aspects.
 The online course is co-designed with HSG Bochum (Germany) and serves as a basis for the practical part and has to be finished before coming to Utrecht.

 You will prepare a clinical case or problem around persistent pain for the practical course.
 In the morning we will focus on theory.
-In the afternoon we will transfer this theory into practice, where your clinical case will be in the lead.
+In the afternoon we will transfer this theory into practice with your clinical case.

-The educational staff will consist of experienced healthcare providers in the field of chronic pain management, as well as scientists in the field of pain rehabilitation.
+The educational staff consists of experienced healthcare providers in the field of chronic pain management, as well as scientists in the field of pain rehabilitation.
 At the end of the course you will have several ideas to solve your clinical problem.
 The final exam consists of two parts: a presentation and a written assignment.
 Each student will present their clinical case and its treatment plan as a form of peer assessment.
-The written assigment needs to be built around your findings and plans for the future and the learning process.
+The written assigment needs to be built around your findings, plans for the future and learning process.